-Table 1.
-Baseline Demographics and Experience with Menstruation participate or withdraw from the study was obtained prior collection of data.
+An assent form in Kiswahili (the primary language of most of the population of Tanzania) that explained the purpose, risks, significance, and the right to either participate or withdraw from the study was obtained prior collection of data.
 All participating students provided a written assent.
 Respective parents were informed on the research activities through their school management committees.
 In addition, each school's headmasters or headmistresses gave a written consent for their school participation in the study.